4 Steps to Naturally Eliminate Gas and Bloating

 - Your body does not have the enzymatic power to digest food.

 - You are consuming too much of one food, which can overwhelm all the elements necessary to fully break down food material.

 In this case, following the Body Ecology Principle of 80/20 is especially useful because it means that your digestive system will have all the tools its needs to properly handle foods.

-How to Remedy Gas in 4 Steps
+How to Remedy Gas and Bloating in 4 Steps

 - If it is produced in the small intestine, there will be intense abdominal discomfort because gas is trapped in the small intestine.
 Small intestinal gas indicates bacterial overgrowth.

 - If gas is produced in the large intestine, there is flatulence.
 Flatulence tells us to look at diet and food combining principles.